ShiJbey/create_unity_package/README.md

 ### How to create a new Unity Package

-Run the following command and answer the prompts: `python -m create_unity_package`
+Run the following command in a terminal and answer the prompts: `create-unity-package`

 By default, this creates a new folder with the unique package name entered during the prompts.
 If you would like to name the